SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 The [Memcached](https://memcached.org/about) app is a logs based app that helps you monitor your Memcached clusters.
 Preconfigured dashboards provide insight into errors, warnings, and commands executed.

-The Sumo Logic App for Memcached is tested for Version: 1.4.15.
+The Sumo Logic app for Memcached is tested for Version: 1.4.15.

 Memcache logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).